By Paul Bimson, BT’s Regional Partnership Director for the East Midlands

 We have a dedicated team on standby to explain things clearly and take you through the process.
 It really doesn’t have to be daunting.
 You’ll get a dedicated point of contact and help bringing your community together.

-It’s already proving popular here in Leicestershire with a number of partnerships either completed or in progress.
+It’s already proving popular here in Derbyshire with a number of communities already expressing an interest in working with us and some partnerships underway.

-Take the people of Coleorton as an example.
-They were one of the first to use the scheme and raised the money necessary in a short space of time.
-It guaranteed them a fibre connection via the Openreach network, so they can continue choosing their own internet service provider and benefit from competitive pricing.
+A CFP guarantees a fibre connection via the Openreach network, so people can continue choosing their own internet service provider and benefit from competitive pricing.

 If you want to find out more on behalf of your community, visit www.communityfibre.bt.com.
 It takes just a few minutes but could be the start of an exciting journey to getting fibre broadband.